davidedsams/davidedsams-resume/readme.md

-This repo is just an exercise so I can practice making json files using node and similar activities.
+This repo is just an exercise so I can practice making json files using packages, node and similar activities.
 My linked resume is obviously not finished or completely accurate at the moment.